elgw/kdtree/README.md

 # k-d tree but only 3D

-[K-d trees](https://en.wikipedia.org/wiki/K-d_tree) are fun data structures.
-Useful for finding k-nearest neighbours and neighbours within some distance in point clouds.
+[K-d trees](https://en.wikipedia.org/wiki/K-d_tree) are fun data structures that are useful for finding k-nearest neighbours and neighbours within some distance in point clouds.
+The can of course also be used to construct kernel density estimators.
+Although they can be implemented for high dimensions, the benefit compared to brute force drops quickly with the number of dimensions.

+This repo is used for some of my other projects and currently supports exactly what I need and nothing more.
+I'd be happy if anyone else finds it useful and can send me a bug report now and then, or even a pull request :)

+Not bullet tested, so please use something else for what is important!

 ## Usage
+Below are examples of the supported methods:

 ``` C++
 #include <kdtree.h>